 Part 2 is about what you need to do before opening your device.
 This includes, the often forgotten about, electrostatic discharge and how to manage it safely.

 Part 3 focuses on hardware testing tools.
 We look at the different tools available for testing different hardware components, ranging from Motherboards (MB) to Power Supply Units (PSU).

-Part 4 looks at the different types of internal adapters that come in handy when working on family and friends computers.
+Part 4 looks at the different types of internal adapters that come in handy when working on computers.
 Here we focus on power supply and disk storage adapters.

 Page 5 reviews the different types of cables and components that are an invaluable part of your tool kit.